-Just as parents have responsibilities within the center, they also have rights once their family is enrolled into the Qualla Boundary Head Start/Early Head Start program.
 Listed below are the rights of each family/parent/legal guardian enrolled into the QBHS/EHS program upheld by each Qualla Boundary Head Start/Early Head Start staff member and Parent Committee member.

 - 1. To be welcomed in the center or classroom during all program hours and be treated with respect and dignity. - 2.
 To be informed regularly about their child's progress in Head Start or Early Head Start. - 3.
 To choose whether to take part in Qualla Boundary Head Start/Early Head Start program activities. - 4.
-To participate as a member of the Parent Committee meetings. - 5.
+To participate as a member of the Parent Committee or Policy Council. - 5.
 To help plan parent activities to enhance parents' daily living. - 6.
-To be informed about operation of the program through Policy Council representatives and communication. - 7.
-To receive information regarding community resources, center activities and program planning.
+To be informed about operation of the program through Policy Council representatives. - 7.
+To receive information regarding community resources, center activities, and program planning.